Drakkar-Software/OctoBot-Docs/coding/tentacle-development.md

 This page covers tentacle development.

-A tentacle is part of a [tentacle package](tentacle-package-development.md) and defines a tool for OctoBot such as a way to analyse moving averages, listen to twitter for create grid-like orders.
+A tentacle is part of a [tentacle package](tentacle-package-development.md) and defines a tool for OctoBot such as a way to analyse moving averages, listen to twitter or create grid-like orders.

 OctoBot uses tentacles to handle: